Geography and Population

 The Macao Special Administrative Region (MSAR) is a part of China’s territory.
 It is located on the Southeast coast of China to the west of the Pearl River Delta.
 Bordering on Guangdong Province, it locates 60km from Hong Kong and 145km from the city of Guangzhou.
 Local time is eight hours ahead of Greenwich Mean Time.Area

-Due to land reclamation along its coastline, Macao has grown in land area from 11.6 square kilometres in 1912 to 30.3 square kilometres in 2011.
+Due to land reclamation along its coastline, Macao has grown in land area from 11.6 square kilometres in 1912 to 30.3 square kilometres.
 Macao consists of the Macao peninsula and the two islands of Taipa and Coloane.
 Three bridges, Nobre de Carvalho Bridge, Friendship Bridge (Ponte da Amizade) and Sai Van Bridge, link the peninsula to Taipa, while the two islands are linked by COTAI Reclamation Area.Population

 The population of Macao is estimated to be 624,000 .
 Population density is 20595/square kilometre, and the northern part of the peninsula is one of the most densely populated areas in the world.

 The population has increased rapidly over the past 20 years, with an annual growth of four percent.
 In 2013, the growth rate was 4.4 percent.
 The natural growth rate was 0.78 percent in 2013.
 The number of net immigrants was 20,900, a year-on-year rise of 8.9 percent.
 The increase was mainly attributed to the influx of non-resident workers.

 Population estimate of Macao as at 31 December 2013: 48.6 percent of the resident population were male and 51.4 percent were female.
 In terms of age structure, the youth population aged under 14 makes up 11.3 percent of the total, and 80.7 percent are aged between 15 and 64.
 Those aged 65 years and older accounts for eight percent of the population.